Welcome to the Office of Curriculum, Instruction, & Supervision

 Continuing the Virtual High School (VHS) on-line learning program at Dumont High School.

-Expanding the use of Electronic Link-It Benchmark Assessments in the areas of Language Arts and Mathematics to grades 6-11.
+Expanding the use of Electronic Link-It Benchmark Assessments in the areas of Language Arts and Mathematics in the elementary grades.

 Our faculty and administrators continue to engage in ongoing professional development to support the changes in our instructional program.
 This year, as in past years, our teachers will continue to attend variety in-district workshops that provide support in the areas of teaching, learning, and assessment, and will also continue to receive training in state-approved staff evaluation systems that are rooted in research-based instructional models.